PaddlePaddle/Paddle/doc/howto/usage/k8s/k8s_aws_en.md

 Distributed training job is represented by a [kubernetes job](https://kubernetes.io/docs/user-guide/jobs/#what-is-a-job).

-Kubernetes job is described by a job config file.
-The file contains lots of configuration information.
-For example, PaddlePaddle's node number, `paddle pserver` open port number, the network card info etc. These information are passed into container for `pserver` and `trainer` to use as environment variables.
+Each Kuberentes job is described by a job config file, which specifies the information like the number of pods in the job and environment variables.

-In one distributed training job, we will:
+In a distributed training job, we would:

-1. Upload the pre-divided training data and configuration file onto EFS volume.
+1. upload the partitioned training data and configuration file onto EFS volume, and
-1. Create and submit the Kubernetes job config to the Kubernetes cluster to start the training job.
+1. create and submit the Kubernetes job config to the Kubernetes cluster to start the training job.

-#### Parameter Server and Trainer
+#### Parameter Servers and Trainers

 There are two roles in a PaddlePaddle cluster: `parameter server` and `trainer`.
 Each parameter server process maintains a shard of the global model.
 Each trainer has its local copy of the model, and uses its local data to update the model.
 During the training process, trainers send model updates to parameter servers, parameter servers are responsible for aggregating these updates, so that trainers can synchronize their local copy with the global model.